More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Types of Mortgages

-• VA Loan: Available to veterans with no down payment required
+• VA Loan: Available to qualified veterans with zero down payment and no PMI — one of the best loan products in the US market

-• Conventional Loan: Not government-insured, typically requires 20% down
+• Conventional Loan: Not government-insured, usually 5-20% down, PMI required under 20% equity

-• Jumbo Loan: For amounts exceeding conforming loan limits
+• Jumbo Loan: For amounts exceeding conforming limits (currently $766,550 in most US counties, higher in expensive areas)

-• Interest-Only Mortgage: Pay only interest for initial period
+• Interest-Only Mortgage: Pay only interest for an initial period (5-10 years), then full amortization kicks in — payment shock is severe

-• Reverse Mortgage: For seniors 62+ to convert home equity to cash
+• Reverse Mortgage: For seniors 62+, converts home equity to cash with no monthly payments — repaid when you sell or pass away

 Factors Affecting Mortgage Payments

-• Down Payment: Larger down payment reduces loan amount and monthly payment
+• Down Payment: Larger down payment reduces both the principal and the need for PMI

 Mortgage Planning Tips